Data Processing Agreement

 • Our sub-processors use encryption for data both in transit and at rest for data stored and processed in third countries to prevent potential surveillance access to personal data.

 • Our sub processors data in third countries is logically separated.
-A potential national security order of the type described in Paragraphs 150-202 of the judgment in the EU Court of Justice Case C-311/18 to any of our sub processors about any of their data controllers will not include data from Gobi unless specifically included in that order.
+A potential national security order of the type described in Paragraphs 150-202 of the judgement in the EU Court of Justice Case C-311/18 to any of our sub processors about any of their data controllers will not include data from Gobi unless specifically included in that order.

 • Our sub processors in third countries have policies to inform us if getting requests for disclosure of the customer Personal Data by law enforcement authorities (including the U.S. Foreign Intelligence Surveillance Act (“FISA”) §702), unless they deem in good faith that such information sharing is prohibited under applicable law.